 Julie received her master’s in Social Work from the University of Connecticut, with a major in community organizing in 1989.
 She obtained a B.S. in Women’s Studies from the University of Connecticut in 1985.
 She lives in Denver with her partner of more than 20 years and has two adult stepsons, who both make her very proud.

 Oh yeah.
-He has a thing for sunsets.
+You should know two things about Kevin: He is humorless, and he has a thing for sunsets.

 On January 1, 2012, Andrew Montoya joined CCDC’s Legal Program as a full-time associate.
 In 2005, Andrew began working as CCDC’s Legal Program Assistant.
 He left CCDC for a time to get his law degree from the Florida Coastal School of Law in Jacksonville, Florida.
 He returned to Colorado, took and passed the bar exam, and now holds the title of Legal Program Attorney.
 Andrew works on CCDC’s civil rights cases and has developed many presentations regarding the laws CCDC enforces.